Les Edgar

-Les Edgar is an entrepreneur, known for being the co-founder and joint managing director of Bullfrog Productions, which he set up with Peter Molyneux.
+Leslie Hugh Edgar (born May 1959) is an entrepreneur, known for being the co-founder and joint managing director of Bullfrog Productions, which he set up with Peter Molyneux.
 After Bullfrog's acquisition by Electronic Arts in 1995, Edgar became a vice president there.
 Edgar left Bullfrog in 1999, and eventually left the video gaming industry for the automotive industry, where he reintroduced Aston Martin to racing, and became chairman of TVR, which has, under his leadership, set up partnerships with Gordon Murray and Cosworth.
 Edgar has stated that he intends to return TVR to Le Mans 24 Hours.

 Career

 Video game industry

 In 1982, Edgar was working at a Hifi shop called PJ Hi-Fi, which Peter Molyneux entered one day seeking a computer for a database program he had been writing.
 This meeting led to the two men forming a partnership: Edgar stated that they had a similar sense of humour, and shared many interests including a desire to succeed.
 He also said that retail was lacking challenge.
 Edgar and Molyneux then formed Taurus Impact Systems (named so because both Molyneux and Edgar were Taureans), to develop database software.
 Commodore Europe contacted Taurus, mistaking it for a similarly named one called Torus.
 As a result, Taurus received several Amiga machines, with which Edgar and Molyneux created a database program called Acquisition, which Edgar later stated was "a disaster" due to the market being confused over the meaning of the name.
 The pair called their future as software developers into question when they spent their money fixing bugs and updating the manual, but Edgar then had the idea of writing games.
 A friend of Molyneux's asked him to convert Druid II: Enlightenment to the Amiga, and he and Edgar exaggerated their abilities.
 According to Edgar, it was during the conversion that they learnt to move sprites, and developed a routine for animation.
 Afterwards, they were running out of money, and Edgar suggested they shut Taurus down, but Molyneux had the idea of Populous.
 When the game was released, it was under a new brand: Bullfrog.
 Edgar had difficulty locating a publisher for Populous (the genre was "misunderstood by everyone"), and even approached The Lego Group but they did not like the idea.
 The game was eventually published by Electronic Arts.